mcsimenc/PhyLTR/README.md

 ## 4. Cluster LTR-Rs
 #### A. Run WickerFam clustering: `--wicker`
 ###### Description
 An implementation of the method suggested in Wicker et al. (2007) for circumscribing putative LTR-R families.
-Elements are clustered if .
-All-by-all blastn is performed for LTRs and/or internal regions and used to construct a graph, subject to constraings (e.g. --wicker_minLen).
+Elements are assigned to the same cluster if in an alignment of either their LTRs or internal regions share a sequence of some minimum % identity that is at least so many base pairs long and also is over some percentage of the length of the inputs.
+All-by-all blastn is performed for LTRs and/or internal regions and used to construct a graph, subject to constraints (e.g. --wicker_minLen).
 Clusters are assigned the elements in the connected components in the graph which are discovered using depth first search.
 ###### Output
 ###### Options
 ```